Things that are okay in your home country might be socially acceptable in Japan.

 Imagine being stuck in a train like this full of people with bad body odor.
 I imagine that is what hell feels like.

 See, here’s the thing about Japanese people.
-They usually don’t have body odor.
+Because of genetics, most don’t have body odor (to learn why, watch this awesome video).
 The only time I’ve ever seen my fiancé (Ryosuke) use deodorant was when he used my lavender-scented stuff one day for fun, just so he could “smell me every time he sniffed his armpits.”

 I’m not even going to talk about that.

-So the problem with being foreign (specifically white) in Japan, is that it’s really hard to get deodorant.
+So the problem with being foreign (specifically white) in Japan, is that it’s really hard to get deodorant that works.
 And by deodorant, I mean the good stuff.
 I’m not talking about the weak aerosol spray on stuff that lasts for 30 minutes – tops, I’m talking about the heavy-duty stuff that will stick with you throughout the day.

-I can’t count the number of times I’ve been stuck next to a foreigner on one of the last trains (and by “stuck next to” I mean “smashed up against”), and the guy stunk.
+I can’t count the number of times I’ve been stuck next to a foreigner on one of the last trains (and by “stuck next to” I mean “smashed up against”), and said foreigner stunk.
 Like worse than a gamer the third day of a Texas summer anime convention.

 If you are prone to getting bad body odor, I’m sorry.
 I really do pity you.
 Pack lots of heavy deodorant from America (or whatever country you come from).
 But don’t make everyone else suffer too.
 If you smell and you’re going to be out all day, bring one of those small aerosol cans and freeze your pits right before you get on the train (especially if it is crowded).